WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 );
 ```

-#### `blocks.isUnmodifiedDefaultBlock.attributes`

-Used internally by the default block (paragraph) to exclude the attributes from the check if the block was modified.

 #### `blocks.switchToBlockType.transformedBlock`

 Used to filters an individual transform result from block transformation.
 All of the original blocks are passed, since transformations are many-to-many, not one-to-one.